Trivia/Time Machine Mugstalga

 that music is not only the notes you play, but also the ones you have the ear not to".

-At 15 years old, during a "Battle of the Bands" at Ohio's Oberlin College, Leach was recruited by the 1970's 16 piece child prodigy band "The FABULOUS TECHNIQUES" (also the stage band for 1973's miss
+At 15 years old, during a "Battle of the Bands" at Ohio's Oberlin College, Leach was recruited by the a 16 piece child prodigy band "The FABULOUS TECHNIQUES" (also the stage band for miss

-Ohio ).________________ It was then that Mark switched from trumpet and farfisa organ to the HAMMOND ORGAN and (now) vintage synthesizers.
+Ohio at the time ).________________ It was then that Mark switched from trumpet and farfisa organ to the HAMMOND ORGAN and (now) vintage synthesizers.
 Finally giving in to much unwanted pressure of the management and band members, Muggie began singing.

 "Yeah I guess I was pretty angry at the time" says Muggie.
 "I knew I had something different in my music and I was determined to put it to work.
 I started takin' every keyboard gig I could find and sometimes I'd be with six or seven groups at a time, doin' ten or twelve shows some weeks.
 In a way I suppose the anger was a good thing because it made me start really hittin' and roughhousing the organ.
 The rougher I got, the more it got over with the crowds.
 Plus it was giving me just the sound I'd been lookin for all along."
 It also gave him quite a few repair bills for broken keys!__________